Immunomodulator drugs work by blocking the growth signal for cancer cells and by stimulating the body’s immune system to attack the cancer cells.

 The most common immunomodulators used for myeloma are thalidomide, lenalidomide and pomalidomide.

 Immunomodulators are most often given in combination with a steroid and a chemotherapy drug.
-They are taken as tablets, usually every day.
-Because these drugs increase the risk of blood clots, most people also take a blood thinner.
+They are taken as tablets, usually every day or for a certain number of days each month.
+As some immunomodulator drugs increase the risk of blood clots, your doctor may advise you to take a blood thinner.

-Thalidomide or lenalidomide may also cause pain, numbness, tingling and muscle weakness in the hands and feet.
-This is known as peripheral neuropathy.
-Peripheral neuropathy is not a typical side effect of pomalidomide.
+Thalidomide may cause pain, numbness, tingling and muscle weakness in the hands and feet.
+This is called peripheral neuropathy.
+It is not a typical side effect of lenalidomide or pomalidomide.

 View the Cancer Council NSW editorial policy.